U8NWXD/oppia-wiki/Installing-Oppia-(Linux;-Python-3).md

 ### Changes to installation prerequisites

-Arch uses pacman as package manager, so the install_prerequisites.sh script is not going to work and all of the prerequisites have to be installed manually using pacman.
+Arch uses pacman as its package manager, so the `install_prerequisites.sh` script is not going to work.
+Instead, all of the prerequisites have to be installed manually using pacman.
 Just type the following command in the shell (notation: `#` denotes sudo access while `$` denotes normal user access):

 ```console
 # pacman -Sy curl jre8-openjdk python-setuptools git python-pip python-yaml unzip python-matplotlib
 ```

 Also, note that pacman doesn't support Google Chrome (which is needed to run frontend and end-to-end tests) in the default package manager.
-However, you can use the chromium package instead; Chromium is the open-source core of Google Chrome.
+However, you can use the chromium package instead; chromium is the open-source core of Google Chrome.
 Install the chromium browser and then create a soft link from the google-chrome command to chromium:

 ```console
 # pacman -Sy chromium